Ski Mask the Slump God: Juice Wrld

 In early 2018, Goulbourne befriended rising rapper Juice Wrld.
 The two went on to collaborate on the track "Nuketown", which became Goulbourne's highest-charting song on the Billboard Hot 100.
 It was announced that the two were working on a mixtape titled Evil Twins, but the project never released.
 In 2019, following the release of Juice Wrld's second album, the two embarked on the Death Race for Love Tour together along with Cole Bennett of Lyrical Lemonade.

-On December 8, 2019, Juice Wrld died from an opioid-induced seizure.
+On December 8, 2019, Juice Wrld died from a drug overdose.
 Goulbourne reacted emotionally to the news of the rapper's death.
 Goulbourne was present at Juice Wrld's funeral later that month.

 Aftermath

 The death of his two best friends in a span of eighteen months had a profound impact on Goulbourne.
 Following XXXTentacion's death, Goulbourne honored him multiple times during his own concerts; Goulbourne met XXXTentacion's son, Gekyume Onfroy, for the first time in person at a show.
-After Juice WRLD's untimely death, Goulbourne continued to honor Juice WRLD and XXXTentacion in Rolling Loud.
+After Juice WRLD's untimely death, Goulbourne continued to honor Juice WRLD and XXXTentacion at Rolling Loud and other shows, including performing at three of four tribute events called Juice Wrld Day, which took place at United Center in Chicago.